cristos-codence/docker_n8nSetup/README.md

 *   `run_n8n_WINDOWS.ps1`: A PowerShell script for Windows to run n8n in Docker.
 *   `run_compose.sh`: A shell script to run n8n using Docker Compose.
 *   `docker-compose.yml`: A Docker Compose file for running n8n.
+*   `docker-compose.override.yml`: A Docker Compose file that overrides the port mapping when Traefik is used.

 ## Usage